dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

   - ``intervention_clear-shown``
     Incremented when the clear-history search intervention is shown.
   - ``intervention_refresh-help``
-    Incremented when the user picks the help button in the refresh-Firefox search intervention.
+    Incremented when the user picks the help button in the refresh-Datalus search intervention.
   - ``intervention_refresh-picked``
-    Incremented when the user picks the refresh-Firefox search intervention.
+    Incremented when the user picks the refresh-Datalus search intervention.
   - ``intervention_refresh-shown``
-    Incremented when the refresh-Firefox search intervention is shown.
+    Incremented when the refresh-Datalus search intervention is shown.
   - ``intervention_update_ask-help``
-    Incremented when the user picks the help button in the update_ask search intervention, which is shown when there's a Firefox update available but the user's preference says we should ask them to download and apply it.
+    Incremented when the user picks the help button in the update_ask search intervention, which is shown when there's a Datalus update available but the user's preference says we should ask them to download and apply it.
   - ``intervention_update_ask-picked``
     Incremented when the user picks the update_ask search intervention.